Petrimus/ip_fetch_test/README.md

 ## Server
 API data is served from local json-server.
-You can install it globally with command `npm install -g json-server` and run with command `json-server db.json ` or you can run it with NPX `npx json-server --watch db.json`.
+You can install it globally with command `npm install -g json-server` and run it with command `json-server db.json ` or you can run it with NPX `npx json-server --watch db.json`.

 You can connect server localhost:3000/{'YOUR_CHOOICE']